mocwanathatomacdonald-oss/Brightlearn-research-Assignment-1/README.md

 # BrightLearn-Research-Assignment-1
-Foundation of Data Analytics and Data Science
+Foundations of Data Analytics and Data Science